 I enjoyed hiking the 10.3-km (6.4-mile) round trip to Overall Run Falls.
 Situated at mile 21.1 in the park’s North District, the trail takes you downhill to the highest waterfall in the park, which drops 28 m (93 ft) down a rockface, breaking into several wispy cascades.

-Even if water levels are low, you can still enjoy the views over the valley and Massanutten Mountain, dressed in their autumnal foliage.
+Even if water levels are low, you can still enjoy the views over the valley and Massanutten Mountain, dressed in their fall foliage.

 Take a self-drive tour of Virginia’s Historic Triangle, including the early colonial settlements of Jamestown and Williamsburg.
 You could also head north to visit the Civil War battlefield at Gettysburg and spend time in Philadelphia.